meom-group/eophis/docs/source/usage.rst

 Preproduction Mode
 ------------------
-At this point, we have a Tunnel that gathers all informations to perform exchanges of coupled fields with "Fake Earth" and a Model with a correct I/O interface.
+At this point, we have a Tunnel that gathers all informations to perform exchanges of coupled fields with "Toy Earth" and a Model with a correct I/O interface.
 Both are linked with a Router and automated in time with a Loop.
 The pipeline is ready to be used but we still need to edit the namelists.

 ::